-Nurse Referral Form
+Nurse Referral Form:

-A nurse referral form will be used to log daily student visits to the nurse's office.
-This form allows for better communication amongst the nurse and teacher.
+A duplicate nurse referral form will be used to log daily student visits to the nurse's office.
+This form allows for better communication amongst the nurse, teacher, and parent/guardian.

-School Nurse Absence
+School Nurse Absence:

 Delegated individuals will have the sole responsibility of dispensing all medication in the absence of the school nurse and the substitute nurse.
-Danielle Galbraith, Michelle Zentz and Jennifer Roach will act in the school nurse's absence.
+Danielle Galbraith, Troy Hudson and Jennifer Roach will act in the school nurse's absence.

 511 IAC 7-21-8 Sec.
 8. (a) (8)

-Screenings
+Screenings:

-The school nurse will schedule and administer MCT Vision Screening (grade 1), vision screening (grades K, 1, 3, 5), annual immunization check (grades pre-K-6), dental program (grades 1&3), hand washing program (grade 1), head lice inspection twice per year (grades K-6), and puberty program (grades 4-6).
+The school nurse will schedule and administer MCT Vision Screening (grade 1), vision screening (grades K-6), annual immunization check (grades pre-K-6), height and weight screening (grades K-6), dental program (grades 1&3), hand washing program (grade 1), head lice inspection twice per year (grades K-6), and puberty program (grades 4-6).
 Indiana Law (Code 20-34-3-14) states that every school corporation shall conduct annual hearing screenings as follows:

 - 1. All students in grades 1, 4, 7, and 10 are screened. - 2.
-Students new to the corporation are screened.

-3. Students with known hearing losses and/or with a history of ear problems are monitored and screened during the year.

-4. Any student will be tested upon request by parent and/or school staff.

-5. The speech language pathologist will also screen all kindergarten students in addition to the above required by law.
+Students new to the corporation are screened. - 3.
+Students with known hearing losses and/or with a history of ear problems are monitored and screened during the year. - 4.
+Any student will be tested upon request by parent and/or school staff. - 5.
+The speech language pathologist will also screen all kindergarten in addition to the above required by law.